 Can I enable auto-connect so the VPN starts automatically on startup or when I join a new network?

 If your extension supports auto-connect, turn this on in the settings.
 This is especially handy when you frequently connect to unknown networks.
-Forticlient vpn not working on windows 11 heres how to fix it
+How to turn on vpn on microsoft edge 2026

 Does using Urban VPN extension affect my device’s performance?